 Somatics is the living body as experienced from within.
 What you feel and experience.
-Noticing when your attention is with yourself and what you are doing / moving or when your attention gets pulled outside of yourself or into internally driven thoughts and projections.
-So it is a mindful practice of moving,of paying attention.
+Noticing when your attention is with yourself, or when your attention gets pulled outside of yourself or into internally driven thoughts and projections.
+So it is a Mindful practice of moving,of paying attention.
 A Somatic approach to movement enhances well-being and self-regulation.
 Helping to improve the functioning of the individual through integration of psychological, emotional and physical factors.